 I have always loved the creamy tapioca puddings Mom made, especially when she served them with a big dollop of her homemade strawberry jam on top.

 I loved tapioca when I was a child.
 Its creamy smoothness and good taste were unparalleled.
 I jokingly called it frog's eggs, and Mom would accommodate sometimes by adding a drop or two of green food coloring.
 I still believe that desserts should be fun.

-Enjoy trying these delicious tapioca pudding recipes and enjoy a homemade dessert you'll be proud to serve your family.
+Enjoy trying these old fashioned tapioca pudding recipes and enjoy a delicious homemade dessert you'll be proud to serve your family.